getezy/ezy/README.md

 ## Sponsorship

 If you are interested in sponsorship of this project - shoot me an [email](mailto:vasyukov.alexey.v@gmail.com).
-I have great ideas on how we can improve gRPC (and not only!) development and will be glad to talk about it.
+I have great ideas on how we can improve gRPC (and not only!) development experience.
+I'll be glad to talk about it.

 ## License
 Mozilla Public License Version 2.0